LeslieDancey/FME_Desktop_Advanced/constructing_values.md

 Locate the attribute fme_text_string and double-click it to insert it into the expression.

 The latter part of the expression now looks like this, with the attribute filled in:

+The values of the two <INT> fields are the same as used in the SubstringExtractor transformer.
+In this case the values are 4 (the fifth character in) and -1 (the end of the string).

+So, manually select each <INT> in turn and replace them with 4 and -1.
+The expression now looks like this:

+On the end of the expression, manually type &username=

+And, finally, in the left-hand menus click on Published Parameters to expand the list of available parameters.

+Double-click on Username to insert that user parameter into the expression:

+The last part of the expression now looks like this:

+Notice how attributes are denoted by an @Value() function, whereas parameters are denoted as $(<parametername>)

+Click OK to close the dialog, and then OK again to close the main AttributeCreator dialog.

+**5)** Clean Workspace